ZzzOctopus/scASGC/README.md

 ## Datasets

-Deng, Yan, Leng, Darmanis were obtained from https://sourceforge.net/projects/transcriptomeassembly/files/SC3-e/Data/
+Deng and Darmanis were obtained from https://sourceforge.net/projects/transcriptomeassembly/files/SC3-e/Data/

 Muraro and Baron-mouse were obtained from https://sourceforge.net/projects/transcriptomeassembly/files/SD-h/Data/

-Buettner, Kolodziejczyk, Pollen and Zeisel were obtained from https://github.com/BatzoglouLabSU/SIMLR/tree/SIMLR/data
+Buettner, Kolodziejczyk and Pollen were obtained from https://github.com/BatzoglouLabSU/SIMLR/tree/SIMLR/data

-Biase, Goolam and Ting were obtained from https://github.com/shaoqiangzhang/scRNAseq_Datasets.
+Biase and Goolam were obtained from https://github.com/shaoqiangzhang/scRNAseq_Datasets.

 Klein and PBMC4k were obtained from https://github.com/ttgump/scDeepCluster/tree/master/scRNA-seq%20data